Hardware Flavor Definitions

 state: absent

-All three Nova flavors have identical vCPUs/RAM/disk (from device-type m1.small
+All three Nova flavors have identical vCPUs/RAM/disk (from device-type m1.small), but select different subsets of hardware based on traits.

 This separation allows flexible hardware matching strategies without duplicating resource specifications across multiple files.